-Midterm Exam 25% Participation and Reading Quizzes 10% Final Exam 35% Papers and Presentations 30%
+Midterm Exam 25% Participation and Reading Quizzes Final Exam 35% Papers and Presentations 30%

-The overall average posted in Desire2Learn throughout the semester will also be weighted as above.
+The overall average posted in Brightspace throughout the semester will also be weighted as above.
 Your grade is not simply based on "adding up points" as it may be in some of your other courses.
+You can review your current grades at any time in Brightspace.